Robert Melville Grindlay: Artist and draftsman

 Grindlay kept a detailed personal journal of his time in India, and made numerous sketches and paintings of his travels across the Indian subcontinent.
-Widely regarded as a "gifted amateur artist", he sketched hundreds of landscapes in Gujarat, the Deccan, and along the coast with 24 of his works featuring in 75 publications and now held across 439 separate library holdings (as of 2021).
+Widely regarded as a "gifted amateur artist", he sketched hundreds of landscapes in Gujarat, the Deccan, and along the coast, with 24 of his works featuring in over 75 publications, and now held across 439 separate library holdings (as of 2021).
+These include the works of Captain Sir Alexander Burnes, Mountstuart Elphinstone, and Lieutenant-General Sir Henry Pottinger, 1st Baronet and his Travels in Beloochistan and Sinde, first published in 1816, along with many others.

 The most famous and comprehensive of these collected works is the best selling Scenery, Costumes and Architecture chiefly on the Western Side of India.
 This series was first published in 6 parts comprising 6 plates each, 36 in total, hand-coloured aquatints with accompanying explanatory descriptions and annotations in 1830 by Smith, Elder & Co, having been started by Rudolph Ackermann in 1826.
 On completion of the serial issues, the book was also released as a whole by Smith, Elder & Co and issued in one or two volumes, folio copies of which have sold for upwards of £25,000.00.
 The majority of his published works are engravings of original sketches then overpainted with oils.